ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_migrating.rst

 Migrating Ansible content to a different collection
 ***************************************************

-When you move content from one collection to another, for example to extract a set of related modules out of ``community.general`` to create a more focused collection, you must make sure the transition is easy for users to follow.
+When you move content from one collection to another, for example to extract a set of related modules out of ``community.general`` or ``community.network`` to create a more focused collection, you must make sure the transition is easy for users to follow.

 .. contents::
    :local: